liupeirong/MLOpsManufacturing/samples/databricks-cicd/README.md

 pre-commit install
 ```

-You can verify it's set up correctly by put a variable like a password in any code in this sample folder, and try to do a git commit.
+You can verify it's set up correctly by putting a variable like a password in any code in this sample folder, and try to do a git commit.
 The commit should fail.

 ## How to run GitHub CI/CD workflow